manishrana7/icet-manish/doc/userguide/source/advanced/enumerate_structures.rst

 number of structures grows, a larger and larger proportion of the structures will have equal amounts of the constituent elements (e.g., most structures will have concentrations close to 50 % in binary systems).
-Structures in the dilute limit are thus underrepresented.
+Structures in the dilute limit may thus be underrepresented.
 To overcome this problem, it is possible to enumerate structures in a specified concentration regime by providing a dict in which the range of allowed concentrations is specified for one or more of the elements in the system.
 Concentration is here always